-Fig. 5.138 shows the results for the void fraction in the 8-inch test section (at the measurement position L/D = 49) obtained with ATHLET 3.2.1, and the results for the 4-inch test section (measured at L/D = 24) are shown in Fig. 5.139.
+Fig. 5.153 shows the results for the void fraction in the 8-inch test section (at the measurement position L/D = 49) obtained with ATHLET 3.2.1, and the results for the 4-inch test section (measured at L/D = 24) are shown in Fig. 5.154.
 Most of the calculated values lie within a range of +/- 15 % deviation to the experimental values, with some larger relative deviation for very small void fractions, and two significant outliers in the 4-inch test section.
 Apparently, ATHLET tends to overestimate the void for cases with high (> 0.75) void fractions.

-With ATHLET version 3.3, the picture does not change much at a first glance (Fig. 5.140 and Fig. 5.141).
+With ATHLET version 3.3, the picture does not change much at a first glance (Fig. 5.155 and Fig. 5.156).
 A closer look reveals that some points moved towards the diagonal line, i.e., are closer to the experimental values.

-Fig. 5.138Experimental vs. calculated values (obtained with ATHLET 3.2.1) of the void fraction at the downstream measurement position L/D = 49 in the 8inch test section.
+Fig. 5.153 Experimental vs. calculated values (obtained with ATHLET 3.2.1) of the void fraction at the downstream measurement position L/D = 49 in the 8-inch test section.
 The dotted lines indicate the 15 % error range

-Fig. 5.139 Experimental vs. calculated values (obtained with ATHLET 3.2.1) of the void fraction at the downstream measurement position L/D = 24 in the 4-inch test section.
+Fig. 5.154 Experimental vs. calculated values (obtained with ATHLET 3.2.1) of the void fraction at the downstream measurement position L/D = 24 in the 4-inch test section.
 The dotted lines indicate the 15 % error range

-Fig. 5.140 Experimental vs. calculated values (obtained with ATHLET 3.3) of the void fraction at the downstream measurement position L/D=49 in the 8-inch test section.
+Fig. 5.155 Experimental vs. calculated values (obtained with ATHLET 3.3 and 3.3.1) of the void fraction at the downstream measurement position L/D=49 in the 8-inch test section.
 The dotted lines indicate the 15 % error range

-Fig. 5.141 Experimental vs. calculated values (obtained with ATHLET 3.3) of the void fraction at the downstream measurement position L/D = 24 in the 4-inch test section.
+Fig. 5.156 Experimental vs. calculated values (obtained with ATHLET 3.3 and 3.3.1) of the void fraction at the downstream measurement position L/D = 24 in the 4-inch test section.
 The dotted lines indicate the 15 % error range

 A quantitative comparison of the data shows that the relative difference of the considered quantities (void fraction, pressure, liquid and vapour velocity) between ATHLET 3.2.1 and ATHLET 3.3 is typically in the range of 10-5 or smaller for the cases without entrainment, while there are, as expected due to the change of the entrainment model (see chap.
 5.9.3.2), notable differences for the cases with calculated entrainment.
+Between the code versions 3.3 and 3.3.1, with no relevant model change, the difference in these quantities is negligible for all cases.

 Details for the cases with entrainment are given in Tab.
 5.16.
 In almost all cases, with the new entrainment mode in ATHLET 3.3, the calculated void fraction shows a better agreement with the measured value than with ATHLET 3.2.1.
 The two exceptions show very small entrainment in ATHLET 3.3, but no entrainment with ATHLET 3.2.1 and in the experiment.
 In most cases, the relative difference between the calculated and measured void fraction is now less than 0.1.
 There are no cases where droplet entrainment is reported in the experiment with no calculated entrainment (though very small values are computed in a few cases).
-In the cases with no visually detected entrainment in the experiment, but with calculated entrainment, the entrainment rate is reduced in ATHLET 3.3, indicating that the new entrainment model also improves the onset of entrainment.
+In most of the cases with no visually detected entrainment in the experiment, but with calculated entrainment, the entrainment rate is considerably reduced in ATHLET 3.3, indicating that the new entrainment model also improves the onset of entrainment.
+The relative deviation between the results of ATHLET 3.3 and ATHLET 3.3.1 is typically less than 10-5, thus no difference is made between these two versions in Tab.
+5.16.